pnp/blog/content/post/pnp-powershell-or-cli-for-microsoft-365-or-both-or-other.md

     m365 spo web set --webUrl $site --title 'test'
 }
 ```
 Now should we say that one approach is better over the other...
-I don\'t
+I don't
 know ;).
 For me both tools did what I needed in a reasonable amount of
 time.
 The above example is just a simple case were but we may already have a
 feeling when and why we could use one tool over the other.
 ## Both\... really?
 Using those both together.
 Now that's strange.
 TBH I totally agree, but
-let\'s think of example case were we already have some script ready in
+let's think of example case were we already have some script ready in
-PnP.PowerShell doing something on the site (let\'s say changing the
+PnP.PowerShell doing something on the site (let's say changing the
 title so the example will be similar to the previous one) but we just
-don\'t know which sites should be modified and we need to query the
+don't know which sites should be modified and we need to query the
 lists of sites that match some pattern and apply changes only there.
 Well there is a single line for it in the CLI for M365, and it would be
 a shame not to use it.